You may be leaking precious time and energy without even realizing if you don’t ask few important productivity questions. Here they are:

 Have you enjoyed planning and brainstorming sessions a lot, but pushed deadlines when it came to execution?

-You take the seat in your favorite corner, and open your math notes.
-Today you’re determined to complete the assignment you’ve been procrastinating for almost a week.
+You take the seat in your favorite corner.
+Today you’re determined to knock off the work you’ve been procrastinating on for almost a week.

 However, just before starting, you decide to check your inbox.
 You check, and you don’t find anything worth your attention.
 (That’s what is going to happen if you check too frequently.)
 Because it got done so quickly, your digital-thirst isn’t quenched.
 You decide to skim your Facebook feed as well.
 After all, you plan to be off internet for three hours immediately after this.